 So the motor output of an electric vehicle can be stated interchangeably in either kW or PS.
 The R135 motor in ZOE, for example, generates a motor output of 100 kW, or 135 PS — hence the name!
 Its torque is now improved at 245 Nm, compared to 225 Nm for the ZOE’s R110 motor launched in 2018, to make the electric vehicle more dynamic in situations when acceleration is needed, like when passing or merging into highway traffic.

 The role of a motor is to create mechanical energy out of another form of energy.
 So its power output is derived from its maximum energy transformation capacity.
 In the case of an electric vehicle, its power output depends on the size of its motor (its volume) and the wattage of the incoming current.

 Power output is also a result of yield, i.e. the quantity ratio of incoming electricity supplied to outgoing mechanical energy delivered.

-In this respect, New ZOE performs especially well.
+The aim consists then in reducing these power output losses to achieve maximum energy efficiency.
+This way, most of the energy stored in the battery is used to extend the electric vehicle’s range.
+In this respect, ZOE performs especially well.
 With a WLTP* range of 395 km thanks to a 52 kWh battery, it offers one of the best ratios on the electric vehicle market, all segments combined.

 Conversely, relaxed driving keeps instant consumption down and makes regenerative braking more effective.
 This is the principle behind eco-driving, which is one of the best ways to increase the range of an electric car.

-Copyrights : Jean-Brice LEMAL, Pagecran, Renault Marketing 3D-Commerce
+Copyrights : MOUNOURY Jean-Christophe, Renault Marketing 3D-Commerce